 The specific and primary purposes of PMSNC are:

 - To unite and promote closer personal and professional relationships and better understanding among the members and other medical societies.

-- To encourage continued professional growth and development of the members through continuing medical education (CME) activities.
+- To encourage continued professional growth and development of the members.

 - To encourage qualified Filipino and Filipino-American students to pursue the medical profession and to provide financial assistance and other scholarship support to such students.

 - To provide medical assistance to the elderly and indigent Filipino-Americans as well as other minority groups in the US and support medical-surgical missions.

 The organization conducts monthly gatherings that feature an educational lecture, followed by a general membership and board of directors meeting.
 There are eight permanent committees: executive, membership, by-laws, continuing education, scholarship, medical missions, and inter-society relations.

 PMSNC is run entirely by members and volunteers and operates purely on donations and the generosity of its supporters.